A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Illustrative Examples

-In what follows, we present an illustrative example that showcases the behavior of our approach for different parameters.
+This illustrative example showcases the behavior of our approach for different parameters.
 Since we have a scheme that employs successive transmissions the simplest case is when two relays are available.
 Assuming that each relay has a buffer size equal to two, we show its state transition diagram in Fig.~\ref{overflow}, with the nine possible states for the buffers of the two relays.

 The steady state of the system for different values of SNR can be found by using the method described in \ref{steady_st} and the corresponding state transition matrix \textbf{A} is as follows.